paullisto-insight/terraform-labs-instructions/day-2/201-functions/README.md

 ### Plan and Apply
 1. Run the Terraform workflow to Plan (with output) and Apply your IaC configuration.

-### Targeted Destroy
-1. Run `terraform state list` to see a list of the resource addresses in your deployment's statefile.
-1. Run a [targeted destroy](https://www.terraform.io/cli/commands/plan#target-address) on the "app" subnet.
-    1. **HINT** use `terraform destroy -h` from the command line to see how to pass the target option.
-    1. We recommend using single quotes `'` around the resource address from the command line.
-    1. Don't forget to pass in your .tfvars file with `-var-file=`.
-1. Cleanup the rest of your resources by destroying them when you're finished.

 ## Questions
 1. What do you notice about the `address_prefixes` and `name` values in your subnets in the plan output?